Hammarberg/c2/README.md

-﻿# c2 cross assembler
+# c2 cross assembler
-### Disclaimer
-c2 is unstable and still under heavy development.
-Fundamental changes can still happen and unless we are already in contact, pull requests are not likely to be accepted.
-#### TODO and wish list
-* Branch a stable version.
-* Optimize C++ lambda to generation to greatly improve C++ compile times.
-* Option to bypass c2 project files entirely.
-* More Makefile friendly.
-* More system templates for already supported CPU's.
-* Set pre-processor switch.
-* Set variable switch.
-* More architecture support.
-* More, deeper and prettier README.
 ## Overview
+The motivation behind c2 is to have an assembler framework capable of targeting a wide range of 8-32 bit CPU architectures while providing strong meta-programming capabilities.

 c2 is an assembler wrapper top of a C++ compiler.
 It's highly configurable and architecture independent in the sense that all assembly pseudo opcodes are built with text macros.
 Macro files are included with the standard C pre-processor.

-Much of the syntax should be familiar to anyone with Assembly, C/C++, Java, JS, C# experience.
+Much of the syntax should be familiar to anyone with Assembly, C/C++, Java, JS or C# experience.

 Some of the highlights:
 * Macro oriented
 * C pre-processor
 * Inline C++ for additional meta-programming
-* Multiple pass assembly for conditional code generation and forward references
+* Multiple pass assembly for conditional code generation with forward references
 ### License
 Copyright (C) 2022-2024  John Hammarberg (crt@nospam.binarybone.com)